-When applicants are required to pay their contribution, the City of Parramatta will index the contribution for inflation in accordance with section 2.3.
-Applicants should contact the City's Customer Contact Centre on 1300 617 058 to obtain the indexed contribution amount prior to payment.
+When applicants are ready to pay their contribution, the City of Parramatta will index the contribution for inflation in accordance with section 2.3.
+Applicants should contact the City's Customer Service Line on 1300 617 058 to obtain the indexed contribution amount prior to payment.